-City College Peterborough Day Opportunities is Peterborough’s largest local day support provider and specialist, supporting young people and adults with learning disabilities, autism and complex needs to live life to their fullest.
+Day Opportunities is Peterborough’s largest local day support specialist provider and experienced social care provider, supporting young people and adults with learning disabilities, autism and complex needs to live the fullest life possible.

 The Kingfisher Centre, Bretton, Peterborough, is a fully accessible day support centre for people with high complex needs who require support with most aspects of their life in respect of eating and drinking and specialist communication.

 The Centre has specialist bathrooms fully equipped with overhead hoists and showering changing facilities, fully equipped sensory and UV rooms plus plenty of activity rooms.

 Tailored activity plans are offered based on individual needs and enjoyment, both onsite and within local communities.
 Activities help build confidence, keeping people actively engaged improving confidence, independence and social interaction.